 Take photos at different times of the day

 I love taking photos at different times of the day because it’s a new challenge that takes me out of my comfort zone.
 I try to test myself by mixing it up for example by taking photos at night or at sunrise and sunset.

 The same goes with the angle.
 Sometimes I take photos looking down other times looking up.
 It’s an easy way to vary your shots and learn more about what works and what doesn’t.

 I started to set up shots to be creative such as these two photos.
-For the first one I put penny sweets in a Coca Cola bottle.
-The other photo is someone spinning light up hoops on their arms!
+For the first one, I put penny sweets in a Coca Cola bottle.
+The other photo is someone spinning light-up hoops on their arms!

 Never stop learning.
-Even those who have studied and practiced photography still don’t know it all.
+Even those who have studied and practised photography still don’t know it all.
 I got a membership with RPS which stands for the Royal Photographic Society.
 You get a magazine each month, can join societies and they also run courses to help you progress.
 They run competitions too so you can see how your photos compare to others.

 My latest challenge in photography sees me volunteering for a homeless charity.
 I go every week to take photos for their new website.
 It’s much harder than taking photos for yourself because you have a brief, less time to get the shot and you also know you will be sending them to someone for approval.
 Since I’ve been volunteering my photography has really improved because I’ve taken photos I wouldn’t usually have the opportunity to take which has made me think and learn more.
 I’m going to do a whole post about my volunteering when I finish the project so look out for that!